shehio/prime-study/README.md

 # prime-study
-From Fermat  Euler and Reimann
+### From Fermat to Euler and Reimann

+This is a repo for studying the distribution of prime numbers and to gain an intuition for number theoretical theories.
+This the author's first encounter with Rust, so comments and contribution are welcome.

 <img src="https://upload.wikimedia.org/wikipedia/commons/3/34/Spirale_Ulam_150.jpg">
-<div align="center">An Ulam Spiral indicates the distribution of prime numbers. </div>
+<div align="center">An Ulam Spiral indicates the distribution of prime numbers along the spiral.
+Source: Wikimedia. </div>